How to Trademark a Slogan

 Creating a Trademark

 Generic words such as soda‚ soap‚ etc. can never become valid trademarks‚ as they simply state the generic name for a product.
 Descriptive trademarks such as California Cheese may become valid trademarks.
-Such marks‚ however‚ must obtain secondary meaning through use in commerce before they become eligible for protection.
+Such trademarks‚ however‚ must obtain secondary meaning through use in commerce before they become eligible for protection.
 This process requires using the descriptive mark in commerce until an association develops in the minds of consumers connecting the source of the product with the descriptive trademark.

 Suggestive‚ fanciful‚ and arbitrary trademarks do not simply describe the product.
 Instead‚ a suggestive trademark requires that consumers use their imagination to make the connection between the product and the trademark.
 With fanciful and arbitrary trademarks‚ there is no connection between the trademark and the type of product.
 Because these trademarks do not simply describe the product‚ they are considered inherently distinctive‚ and capable of strong protection if the trademark is used in commerce and there is no prior user.